Polyatomic Molecules

 Figure: degenerate bending modes in a linear triatomic molecule give rise to states with vibrational angular momentum that can be easily polarized in electric fields.
 Here the orange atom is a heavy metal center with new physics sensitivity and favorable laser-cooling properties, such as Sr, Yb, or Ra.

-Co-magnetometer states that can be easily polarized in electric fields are a generic feature of linear and symmetric top polyatomic molecules that do not depend on the electronic properties of their constituent atoms.
 Similarly, the laser cooling properties only depend on the electronic properties, and in general not the bonding partners (for suitably chosen ligands.)
 We can therefore construct molecules with laser-coolable metal centers, such as MOH or MOCH3, where M = Sr, Yb, or Ra for example, that can be laser-cooled, have co-magnetometers, and are sensitive to a wide range of new symmetry violating physics, such as nuclear magnetic quadrupole moments and permanent EDMs.

 Figure: The metal center (orange) can cycle photons without exciting internal modes, independent of the bonding partners, under a wide range of conditions.
 Here we show a symmetric top molecule, where the polarizable states arise from low energy rotation of the molecule about the symmetry axis.